nicolaiw/Connect4Challenge/README.md

 * -1 values = your opponent's turns
 * 1 values = your turns

 Your algorithm has to be return a value between 0 and 6 (on an e.g. 7x6 pitch wich are the normal dimensions for Connect4).
-This Value is the Columnd you want to insert.
+This returned value is the column you want to insert.

 1. Clone this repo
 2. Open an new Project